mattto/docs/resources/faq.md

 {{site.project_title}} aims to support [evergreen browsers](http://www.yetihq.com/blog/evergreen-web-browser/).
 After all, we're trying to simulate the future, and as someone once said, "You're headed for trouble if all you do is stare in the rear-view mirror."
 In practice, this means we support the most recent versions of Chrome, Safari, Internet Explorer, and Firefox.
 Chrome 36 is the first browser to ship all of the platform features {{site.project_title}} depends on natively.

 Note that this is fewer browsers than other frameworks support.
 For example, {{site.project_title}} only aims to support Internet Explorer 10 and above.
 Some pieces of {{site.project_title}} may support more browsers if it doesn't require too much extra effort--if you find bugs in unsupported browsers, please still file them.
 Most things should work in IE9 today without too much work; feel free to file bugs on what doesn't.
-IE8 is incompatable due to its insufficient DOM support.
+IE8 is incompatible due to its insufficient DOM support.

 See our [Browser Compatibility](/resources/compatibility.html) page for more information.